astrospkc/mood-tracker-journal-frontend-/README.md

 # 🧠 Vritti – Mood Tracker Journal

 **Vritti** (वृत्ति) — A Sanskrit term that captures the essence of *conscious thought*, *fluctuations of the mind*, and *emotional tides*.
 This app helps you journal your daily experiences and visualize your emotional journey.
-Powered by AI, Vritti allows for deep reflection, clarity, and growth.
+Powered by AI, Vritti allows for deep reflection, clarity, and growth.Vritti allows to get connected with the vritti community by sharing summarized journal.

 ---